jakappus/IDLX-Docs/Lab02/instructions.md

 # Lab 02 - Configuring your Tenant for Microsoft Teams
 In this lab you will prepare your tenant for Microsoft Teams.
 In the first exercise, you will configure Groups Based Licensing in AzureAD

+## Exercise 01 - Using Azure AD Group Based Licensing to Provision Users for Microsoft Teams

-## Exercise 01 - Navigate to the Azure AD Portal
+### Task 01 - Navigate to the Azure AD Portal

 1. [ ] Open Internet Explorer and navigate to the [Microsoft 365 Admin Portal](https://admin.microsoft.com).
 If prompted, log in using the **cloud credentials** for your tenant, located in the Resource Tab.
 ![](Media/AzureADPortal.png)